 Puffy face in the morning

-The doctor can establish a diagnosis of CHD based on the medical history, symptom assessment, and physical examination.
+The best heart specialist in Delhi can establish a diagnosis of CHD based on the medical history, symptom assessment, and physical examination.
 He/She might also require the help of various tests such as a chest X-ray, blood tests, electrocardiogram, echocardiogram, MRI, etc to confirm the diagnosis.

 CHD needs lifelong management.